open-keychain/open-keychain/README.md

 ### Gradle Build System

 We try to make our builds as [reproducible/deterministic](https://blog.torproject.org/blog/deterministic-builds-part-one-cyberwar-and-global-compromise) as possible.
-This is also a key requirement to be part of F-Droid.
 When changing build files or dependencies, respect the following requirements:
 - No precompiled libraries.
 All libraries should be provided as sourcecode in "libraries" folder
-- No dependencies from Maven
+- No dependencies from Maven (also a soft requirement for inclusion in F-Droid)
 - Always use a fixed Android Gradle plugin version not a dynamic one, e.g. ``0.7.3`` instead of ``0.7.+``
 - Commit the corresponding gradle wrapper version to the repository